IngoHermsen/Join-ext/README.md

 - Don't want to sign up?
 With the encapsuled guest environment you can get a first glimpse to the app and its functions.
   Manage the given Tasks with fictional users.

 - You want your account to be deleted? please send me an email to contact@ingo-hermsen.de.
-I will take care of this as soon as possible.
+  I will take care as soon as possible.